zbunde/angular-typeahead/readme.md

 ```
 - Since we are making a http request to a local file we need to run a server.
 - Use python -m SimpleHTTPServer 8000 within this directory to start a server that will serve our files.
+- When a user begins typing we want to filter all of the states by what they type.
+When they select a state we want to set the value in the text input to the selected state's abbreviation.

 ### Setup
 ```